univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

 .. envvar:: umc/self-service/account-registration/usertemplate

-   With this variable a user template (:ref:`users-templates`) can be specified that will be used for the creation of self registered accounts.
+   With this variable a :ref:`user template <users-templates>` can be specified that will be used for the creation of self registered accounts.

 .. envvar:: umc/self-service/account-registration/usercontainer